SV-Engineer/c-learning/Lessons/Lesson_1/doc/README.md

 In this code block, let us focus on the line `int A = 0;` what does this mean?
 This is the standard format for declaring a variable of type `int` in the C language.

 The `int` portion is telling the compiler that the variable is an `integer` or `int` type.
 What is the `integer` type?
 It is a 32-bit signed number that can represent to the computer positive and negative numbers.
 The domain of an `int` type is [-32768, 32767] or [-2<sup>15</sup>, 2<sup>15</sup> - 1].
-More on why this is coming in future lessons.
+More on why this is, is coming in future lessons.
 Just know that the limitation exists for now.
+From the standard integer header file, `stdint.h`, this has equivalency to int32_t.
+When you see this nomenclature, know they can be substituted for one another.

 The `A` portion is the user defined name of the variable.
 The name of a variable could be anything.
 It is best practice to give variables meaningful names so that the code is readable later to yourself and others.
 In this example `A` is not a descriptive name because it is not obvious from the name what it is intended for.
 More on this in the next section.